elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 end
 ```

-The `@moduledoc` attribute is used to add documentation to the module. `@doc` is used before a function to provide documentation for it.
-Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs, which we will explore later on.
-Elixir also allows metadata to be attached to documentation, by passing a keyword list to `@doc` and friends.
+The `@moduledoc` attribute attaches documentation for the current module.

+The `@doc` attribute provides documentation for the function `world/1`.

 ## Function Arguments